mdi-group/mdi-group.github.io/_pages/people.md

 the man behind the burger vending machine in Dublin's famous Ilac Centre.

 Keith serves as an associate editor of npj Computational Materials and on the editorial board of Machine Learning Science and Technology.
-He is the secretary of the IOP special interest group for Dielectrics and Electrostatics.
 Keith is an active developer of several open source materials design packages [SMACT](https://smact.readthedocs.io/en/latest/introduction.html), [SuperResTomo](https://superres-tomo.readthedocs.io/en/latest/about.html), [MacroDensity](https://github.com/WMD-group/MacroDensity) and a strong advocate of open science.

 # Matthew Walker